 How to Plant

-When you plant cathedral bells, you want to make sure you provide excellent drainage.
+When you plant cathedral bells, you want to ensure excellent drainage.
 This involves using a well-draining potting mix and selecting a container with drainage holes.

 Cathedral bells need at least six hours of daily light.
 If they receive less light, they will appear stunted and weak.